themistocleous/project-managment/README.md

 Note this is needed as we will be moving materials for analysis or merging.
 So, it does not matter if we know this information because of the folder structure, we will still need to have this specific naming convention to avoid ambiguities during the analysis.

-- **Batteries** Scanned Documents of the tests run during the session should be placed in ScannedDocs.
+- **Batteries:** Scanned Documents of the tests run during the session should be placed in ScannedDocs.

 - **ScannedDocsQoL:** Scanned Documents for Quality of Life filled by patients or relatives should be placed inside `ScannedDocsQoL`.